 King Power Mahanakhon Sky Walk

 One of the newest buildings on the Bangkok skyline, King Power Mahanakhon is now the tallest in the country.
-Explore the Sky Deck, the highest outdoor 360 degrees observation deck, or seek your daily dose of thrill with the brand new SkyRides, a flying VR experience.
+Explore the Sky Deck, the highest outdoor 360-degree observation deck, or seek your daily dose of thrill with the brand-new SkyRides, a flying VR experience.